 A brief explanation of each option is shown below:

-- --db : Specify the name of the database that you want to backup.
+• --db : Specify the database name you want to backup.

 The basic syntax of mongorestore command is shown below: